EliteDev619/Resume/README.txt

-This is Shimoda Yoshiro Resume Site
+This is Shimoda Yoshiro Portfolio Site